echappen/echappen.github.io/_posts/2020-08-24-personal-finance.md

 9. Be conscious of lifestyle creep and subscription creep (easier said than done, I know)

 10. Take the time to figure out the things you truly care about.
-Optimize your savings and spending for those things.
+Optimize your saving and spending for those things.

 11. If you do this, then worrying about the price of lattes or avocado toasts isn't worth it.